lunchclass/absolute/docs/code_review.md

 ### When modifying existing code
 It is recommended to add contributors who related to your patches as reviewers.
-You can find the contributor who commited related code using "git blame".
+You can find the contributor who committed related code using "git blame".

 ex) If you want to know who modified source code line 1 ~ 3 in absolute.cmd
 ```